 The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
 The mudsill is usually bolted to the foundation wall and serves as a base for the rest of the floor framing.
-Most of the mudsill is inaccessible and cannot be evaluated.
-The visible portions of the mudsill are properly installed and are performing their intended function.
+In this building, the mudsill is inaccessible and cannot be evaluated.
+There was no evidence present that would suggest that there are defects in this component.

-18.4 ANCHOR BOLTS
+ANCHOR BOLTS

 Anchor bolts are bolts that are cast into the top of the concrete foundation and retain the mudsill.
-The anchor bolts primary function, is to prevent the building from being displaced from its foundation during an earthquake.
+Anchor bolts primary function in this area, is to prevent the building from being displaced from its foundation during an earthquake.
 Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill.
 Generally speaking, the newer the building, the better resistance it will have to seismic activity.
-Anchor bolts are installed and are performing their intended function.
+Due to the design of this building, anchor bolts are not visible and could not be evaluated.

-18.5 BEAMS AND POSTS
+BEAMS AND POSTS